JaceDeane/pokeRGBplus/TO DO.md

 - The Route 4 and Route 10 PokéCenters do NOT use a FlyData flag -- Confirmed

 ### GRAPHICS:

+- Update the Battle HUD

+- Update the Summary screen

+- Update the Pokédex UI

+- Add the mask to the player's title sprite (will need to condense OAM by 8x16 sprites)

 - Remove the now-redundant non-walking sprite versions (https://github.com/pret/pokecrystal/wiki/Improve-the-outdoor-sprite-system#4-remove-the-now-redundant-non-walking-sprite-versions)